standardgalactic/zet/about.md

 permalink: /about/
 ---

-I am a research scientist at Google and former senior principal research engineer at Arm Ltd working at the intersection of formal verification, security,
+I am a Senior Principal Engineer at Intel Strategic CAD Labs working at the intersection of formal verification, security,